-Warning: This way of reusing python code from other recipes can be improved via Python requires: reusing python code in recipes [EXPERIMENTAL].
+Warning: This way of reusing python code from other recipes can be improved via python_requires().
+See this section: Python requires: reusing python code in recipes def pythonpath(conanfile)

 This tool is automatically applied in the conanfile methods unless apply_env is deactivated, so any PYTHONPATH inherited from the requirements will be automatically available.